 - Label: easily filter for entries associated with specific labels

-- Status: show all entries in the Glossary either by: Active, Archive or All Statuses (Active and Archived).
+- Status: show all entries in the Glossary either by: Active, Archived or All Statuses (Active and Archived).
 Default is set to Active.

 - Created By: filter by users who have created an entry

 - Last Modified By: filter by users who have modified an entry

 - Actions: choose to archive an entry, unarchive an entry, import or export any selected entries from the list